Serving

 Prep

-An interesting and easy to make stew that emphasizes vegetables and includes a modest amount of pork.
-The bitter melon isn't particularly bitter by time it's cooked but does add an interesting flavor.
-This recipe could also work well with chicken thigh meat.
-Serve with plenty of steamed Jasmine rice.
-This dish doesn not reheat well.
+An interesting and easy to make stew that emphasizes vegetables.
+The bitter melon isn't really bitter by time it's cooked but adds an interesting flavor.
+See also Vegetable Stew.

 10